Danaïdes: Other Danaïdes

+Sculpture

+The Danaid name also entered modern sculpture through Constantin Brâncuși's Danaïde, a simplified female head conceived and cast around 1913.
+The work belongs to Brâncuși's early group of abstracted female heads.
+In 2026, a bronze cast sold for US$107,585,000 at Christie's in New York, setting a new auction record for Brâncuși and becoming the second-highest price paid for a sculpture at auction.

 Modern literature

 The Daughters of Danaus is also the title of an 1894 novel by Mona Caird, also dealing with imposed marriage although, in this case, it is a single marriage instead of 50, and in 19th-century Great Britain.

 In 1910, the Hungarian poet Mihály Babits published his poem The Danaids, translated into English by Peter Zollman and István Tótfalusi.

 Magda Szabó's 1964 novel, A Danaida (The Danaid), is about a woman who lives selfishly for two-thirds of her life without realizing that even she can change the course of history.

 Le Châtiment des Danaïdes is an essay by the French-Canadian author Henri-Paul Jacques applying the Freudian concept of psychoanalysis to studying the punishment imposed on the Danaïdes after they committed their crimes.

 In Monday Begins on Saturday, it is mentioned that the Danaïdes had their case reviewed in modern times, and, due to mitigating circumstances (the marriage being forced), had their punishment changed to laying and then immediately demolishing asphalt.

+Guillaume Apollinaire references the Danaïdes in Le Chanson du mal-aimé.